 As a Sophomore (2013)

-A third team All-BIG EAST selection ... appeared in 57 games, including 56 starts ... batted .320 (63-for-197) with 21 doubles, one triple, four home runs and 40 RBI ... drew a team-high 31 walks and led all starters with a .419 on-base percentage ... registered 18 multi-hit games and eight multi-RBI games ... went 3-for-4 with a run scored at Seton Hall (May 16) ... scored two runs as part of a 2-for-4 day against Notre Dame (May 12) ... finished 4-for-6 with an RBI double at USF (April 27) ... racked up six RBI and went 3-for-5 with a three-run home run and two runs scored against Boston College (April 25) ... connected for a solo home run as part of a two-RBI day against Princeton (April 17) ... scored six runs and went 4-for-6 with a home run and four RBI at Georgetown (April 14) ... went 2-for-3 with an RBI double and a stolen base at Columbia (April 9) ... combined to bat 5-for-11 with one double, one home run, three RBI, two runs scored and two stolen bases in a three-game series at Connecticut (April 5-7) ... drew four walks and finished 1-for-2 with three runs scored against Wagner (April 3) ... combined to go 4-for-4 with three doubles, four RBI and one run scored in a double-header against NYIT (April 1) ... posted back-to-back three-RBI games in a double-header against Holy Cross (March 17) ... went 1-for-3 with two RBI at then-No. 1 North Carolina (Feb.
-27) ... had a two-run double at then-No. 16 Georgia Tech (Feb.
+A third team All-BIG EAST selection ... appeared in 57 games, including 56 starts ... batted .320 (63-for-197) with 21 doubles, one triple, four home runs and 40 RBI ... drew a team-high 31 walks and led all starters with a .419 on-base percentage ... registered 18 multi-hit games and eight multi-RBI games ... went 3-for-4 with a run scored at Seton Hall (May 16) ... scored two runs as part of a 2-for-4 day against Notre Dame (May 12) ... finished 4-for-6 with an RBI double at USF (April 27) ... racked up six RBI and went 3-for-5 with a three-run home run and two runs scored against Boston College (April 25) ... connected for a solo home run as part of a two-RBI day against Princeton (April 17) ... scored six runs and went 4-for-6 with a home run and four RBI at Georgetown (April 14) ... went 2-for-3 with an RBI double and a stolen base at Columbia (April 9) ... combined to bat 5-for-11 with one double, one home run, three RBI, two runs scored and two stolen bases in a three-game series at Connecticut (April 5-7) ... drew four walks and finished 1-for-2 with three runs scored against Wagner (April 3) ... combined to go 4-for-4 with three doubles, four RBI and one run scored in a doubleheader against NYIT (April 1) ... posted back-to-back three-RBI games in a doubleheader against Holy Cross (March 17) ... went 1-for-3 with two RBI at then-No. 1 North Carolina (Feb.
+27) ... finished 1-for-4 with a two-run double in game one of a doubleheader at then-No. 16 Georgia Tech (Feb.
 23).

 As a Freshman (2012)

-A member of the BIG EAST All-Tournament Team ... appeared in 54 games, including 50 starts ... batted .263 (46-for-175) with four doubles, one triple, two home runs and 32 RBI ... registered 11 multi-hit games ... went 4-for-5 with an RBI against then-No. 7 Arizona (June 8) in NCAA Super Regional action ... finished 1-for-1 with a solo home run, a sacrifice fly and two RBI in the BIG EAST Tournament Finals against USF (May 27) ... finished 0-for-1 with two RBI, two walks and two runs scored against Notre Dame (May 23) in BIG EAST Tournament debut ... had a 12th inning walk-off single to cap a 2-for-5 day against Seton Hall (May 18) ... scored two runs at Notre Dame (April 27) ... went 2-for-5 with an RBI and a run scored against Connecticut (April 15) ... drew four walks and scored two runs against West Virginia (April 1) ... had two RBI as part of a 2-for-4 day against West Virginia (March 30) ... finished 2-for-3 with two RBI against Holy Cross (March 18) ... went 2-for-4 with two RBI and two runs against FDU (March 14) ... finished 1-for-3 with a double and a walk at then-No. 6 North Carolina (Feb.
-28) ... launched first-career home run, a grand slam, against Northern Illinois (Feb.
+A member of the BIG EAST All-Tournament Team ... appeared in 54 games, including 50 starts ... batted .263 (46-for-175) with four doubles, one triple, two home runs and 32 RBI ... registered 11 multi-hit games ... went 4-for-5 with an RBI against then-No. 7 Arizona (June 8) in NCAA Super Regional action ... finished 1-for-1 with a solo home run, a sacrifice fly and two RBI in the BIG EAST Tournament Finals against USF (May 27) ... finished 0-for-1 with two RBI, two walks and two runs scored against Notre Dame (May 23) in BIG EAST Tournament debut ... had a 12th inning walk-off single to cap a 2-for-5 day against Seton Hall (May 18) ... scored two runs at Notre Dame (April 27) ... went 2-for-5 with an RBI and a run scored against Connecticut (April 15) ... drew four walks and scored two runs against West Virginia (April 1) ... had two RBI as part of a 2-for-4 day against West Virginia (March 30) ... finished 2-for-3 with two RBI against Holy Cross (March 18) ... went 2-for-4 with two RBI and two runs against Fairleigh Dickinson (March 14) ... finished 1-for-3 with a double and a walk at then-No. 6 North Carolina (Feb.
+28) ... launched first-career home run, a grand slam, to cap a 1-for-4 game against Northern Illinois (Feb.
 25) ... had one RBI as part of a 2-for-3 day at the plate against Minnesota (Feb.
 18) in first-career start ... went 0-for-1 as a pinch-hitter against Michigan State (Feb.
 17) in collegiate-debut.